What is Noonan syndrome?

 How is genetic testing for Noonan syndrome done?

-The doctor may suspect Noonan syndrome after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
-If Noonan syndrome is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of one or more of the genes that are associated with the syndrome (PTPN11, SOS1, RAF1, KRAS, NRAS, BRAF or MAP2K1).
+The health care provider may suspect Noonan syndrome after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.
+If Noonan syndrome is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of one or more of the genes that are associated with the syndrome (PTPN11, SOS1, RAF1, RIT1, KRAS, NRAS, BRAF, MAP2K1, or LZTR1).

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has Noonan syndrome, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has Noonan syndrome, diagnostic testing may take place as follows: